thewhodidthis/mac/readme.md

 ## setup

-Download some place convenient.
+Download someplace convenient.
 For example,

 ```sh
 # Hide inside of $HOME directory, no pun intended :)